lmco/mcf/SECURITY.md

 Refreshing some UI pages causes issues with page rendering due to client-side applications mapping to server-side routes.

+#### Password Validation
+Since, the password validation is through the modular authentication strategies, there is no easy way to tell if a password valid.

 ## Security Related Configuration